apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 ## <a name="node-content-model"></a> Node Content Model

-The `DocumentMK` stores each node in a separate MongoDB document and updates to a node are stored by adding new revision/value pairs to the document.
+The `DocumentNodeStore` stores each node in a separate MongoDB document and updates to a node are stored by adding new revision/value pairs to the document.
 This way the previous state of a node is preserved and can still be retrieved by a session looking at a given snapshot (revision) of the repository.